Accurate Affordable Care Act reporting will require payroll, HR, and benefits to work together

 ALEs will generally file two ACA forms that follow a procedure similar to that for filing Forms W-2 and W-3.
 Form 1095-C, Employer-Provided Health Insurance Offer and Coverage, will function much like the Form W-2 with copies going both to the IRS and full-time employees.
 Form 1094-C, Transmittal of Employer-Provided Health Insurance Offer and Coverage Information Returns, will function like a Form W-3.
 For ALEs that have different divisions, each may file a 1094-C for each entity, but one must be marked as an authoritative transmittal and provide data on all the Forms 1095-C filed by the ALE.

-IRS Publication 5196, Getting Ready for Monthly Tracking, provides an overview of the data that will be required to complete the ACA reporting forms.
+IRS Publication 5196, Getting Ready for Monthly Tracking (is no longer available on the IRS website), provides an overview of the data that will be required to complete the ACA reporting forms.
+Click here to view the IRS Affordable Care Act Large Employer Reporting web page.

 To complete Form 1095-C, ALEs must report the following information, for each full-time employee, broken down by month: 1) information about the offer of coverage to each employee, 2) whether the employee was enrolled in the plan, 3) the employee’s share of the lowest-cost self-only mini mum value coverage, and 4) whether the affordability safe harbor or other transition relief applies.